shimspedy/sengov/content/states/new-york/joe-giglio/_index.md

 seo_title: "contact Representative Joe Giglio"
 subheader:
      greeting: Contact Representative Joe Giglio
      description: Joseph Giglio, born on September 12, 1954, is an American politician who has been serving as a member of the New York State Assembly since 2005.
-He first represented the 149th district from 2005 until 2012, before being redistricted to the 148th district in 2013.
+He first represented the 149th district, which includes all of Cattaraugus and Allegany counties, and six towns in Steuben County.
 description: Contact Representative Joe Giglio of New York.
 Contact information for Joe Giglio includes email address, phone number, and mailing address.
 image: joe-giglio.jpeg
 video: